-Perhaps the single greatest barrier of all, is the fact that faculty members' efforts in employing a new approach would involve risk- the risk that students would not participate, or learn, the fact that faculty members may feel a loss of control, lack necessary skills, or be criticized for teaching in unorthodox ways.
+Perhaps the single greatest barrier of all, is the fact that faculty members' efforts in employing a new approach would involve risk- the risk that students may not participate or learn, the fact that faculty members may feel a loss of control, do lack necessary skills, or be criticized for teaching in unorthodox ways.

 Faculty universally "know" that their institution expects excellence in teaching, but relatively few campuses have critically examined and discussed explicitly how "excellence" is best achieved and assessed.
 Research has shown that faculty perceptions about the underpinnings associated with "superior teaching" clearly place "knowledge of the subject matter" well above all other considerations.
-(33) A provocative analysis of metaphors about teaching and learning in higher education describes the "Container- Dispenser model."
-(34) Knowledge is a substance, material, or source of power, instructors are containers (filled with content, material, and facts), and students are vessels (wanting to be filled up).
+(33) A provocative analysis of metaphors about teaching and learning in higher education describes the "Container-Dispenser model."
+Knowledge is a substance, material, or source of power, instructors are containers (filled with content, material, and facts), and students are vessels (wanting to be filled up).
 It seems apparent that faculty whose view of teaching and learning could be represented by the "Container-Dispenser model" would be especially concerned about covering content.
 If it is the only goal- then skillful lecturing can readily be understood as an important means to this end.
+Additional information pertinent to "Barriers" and ways and means of addressing issues related to "engagement strategies" are presented in subsections A through D.